-In 2019 the Parliament of Singapore passed a new Payment Services Act that aims to create a contemporary regulatory framework for payment service providers and payment systems in a country that is well known for providing favorable conditions for the FinTech industry.
+In 2019, the Parliament of Singapore passed a new Payment Services Act (the “PS Act”) that aims to create a contemporary regulatory framework for payment service providers and payment systems in a country that is well known for providing favorable conditions for the FinTech industry.

-The PS Act went into effect on 28 January 2020 and is supposed to streamline the process for licensing and operation of payment services providers in Singapore.
+The PS Act came into effect on 28 January 2020 and is aimed at streamlining the process for licensing and operation of payment services providers in Singapore.

 Regulated payment services

-A major part of the Payment Services Act is devoted to the licensing of payment service providers.
-The bill includes seven services that require a license to be performed in Singapore.
-The services are, as follows:
+A major part of the PS Act is devoted to the licensing of payment service providers.
+The bill includes seven (7) services which require a licence to be performed in Singapore.
+The services are as follows:

 - Account issuance services;